lorenzotinfena/go-aggregator/README.md

 ```

 ## Known Issues
-- all the code (also the imported third part code) shouldn't import standard libraries with the dot '.'
+- all the code (source file + third part libraries) shouldn't import standard libraries with the dot '.'
+- all the names in code (source file + third part libraries) must be different